The Only Pimento Cheese Recipe You’ll Ever Need

 Creamy, cheesy, with a peppery zip.
 I couldn’t stop eating this magic.

-Pimento cheese, at its core, is nothing but tufts of sharp cheddar cheese, a cushion of mayonnaise, and chopped pimentos.
+Pimento cheese, at its core, is nothing but tufts of sharp cheddar cheese, a cushion of mayonnaise, a bit of cream cheese, and chopped pimentos.
 You know, those little red pieces that are stuffed inside green olives?
 Yep, those.

 Stir together a batch to keep it in the fridge all week — for grilled cheese, on your favorite crackers, on pasta…. it’s good with everything!